Financial Aid Appeals

 Students receiving aid on appeal that complete all attempted coursework with a grade of 'C' or better may continue receiving aid for the subsequent term on a probationary status.

-• The student must submit a request in writing by completing the Satisfactory Academic Progress (SAP) Appeal Form for the appropriate academic year.
-The appeal form is available online at the Financial Aid Forms webpage available and in the Office of Financial Aid.
+• The student must submit a request in writing by completing the online Satisfactory Academic Progress (SAP) Appeal Form.
+The online SAP Appeal Form is available online in the myEFSC Student Portal in the Financial Aid Forms & Upload section.

 • The circumstances which prevented satisfactory progress to occur must be clearly stated.
 The student must also state what has changed that will now allow the student to make progress.